 An appraiser not only takes a good look at how a home or commercial structure has been maintained, he or she also takes note of the materials used.
 In other words, a structure’s appraised value takes into account whether the median sales price would be noticeably affected by how the structure stands up to the test of time.
 A home may look nice today, but an appraiser can quickly spot trouble that might not occur for several more years.

 Marble is an excellent investment in the property.
 As mentioned above, this natural stone material serves to extend the life of other materials used around a window frame.
 Because maintenance costs are low and replacement is almost never an issue, the initial investment in purchasing marble is recouped rather quickly.
-The cost of replacing windows, exterior wall surfaces, and other areas around a structure’s exterior continue to rise because the specialty contractors who perform the work must pay an increasingly higher amount for insurance and bonding.
+The cost of replacing window sills, exterior wall surfaces, and other areas around a structure’s exterior continue to rise because the specialty contractors who perform the work must pay an increasingly higher amount for insurance and bonding.

 Using long-lasting, durable materials such as natural stone makes sense if one wants to keep maintenance costs low.
 The use of marble as a functional material – particularly as a window sill, floor tile, or threshold – is not lost on an appraiser.
 Marble truly increases the value of the property.

 Fine Quality Marble at Wholesale Prices

 Stonexchange is a direct importer and distributor of marble window sills, thresholds, and tiles.
 Our company manufactures everything we sell.
-Construction companies, flooring product retailers, and independent installers of natural stone building products can rely on us for prompt delivery, guaranteed availability of the product, and the lowest bulk-order prices in the industry.
+Construction companies, flooring product retailers, and independent installers of natural stone building products can rely on us for the prompt delivery, guaranteed availability of the product, and the lowest bulk-order prices in the industry.